newerton/sunflower-land-bot/README.md

 The bot doesn't change any of the game's source code, it just takes a screenshot of the game's screen to find the buttons and simulates mouse movements.

-### ⚠️ Some settings can be changed in the /config/config.yaml file, don't forget to restart the bot if you change the settings, some changes in the /config/config.yaml file may cause the bot to stop, such as activating the telegram when the bot is running.
+⚠️ Some settings can be changed in the /config/config.yaml file, don't forget to restart the bot if you change the settings, some changes in the /config/config.yaml file may cause the bot to stop, such as activating the telegram when the bot is running.

+The waiting time for harvesting the sunflower is 1 minute, and for the other plants it is 5 minutes.

 ## 🧪 <a id="tests"></a>Tests
 **Desktop Medium Profile**
 Intel i5-3570k @ 3.4Ghz, 24GB RAM